 1. Steel springs have a chance of getting rusty and might finally break.

 2. Blue steel springs have been treated with a corrosion protective process to prevent them from breaking.
 Nevertheless, it might happen.
-Besides that are they very responsive and easily adjustable.
+Besides that, they are very responsive and easily adjustable.

 4. Gold: Expensive but very nice to work with, as long as the keys are not too heavy.
+The touch is soft.

-Since gold can´t corrode are they extremely long lasting.
+Since gold can't corrode are they extremely long-lasting.

 5. Stainless steel or piano wire springs are cylindrical all the way.
-This causes less flexibility and a harder tension.
+This causes less flexibility and harder tension.

-Alternatively, to springs are magnet systems available.
+Alternatively, springs as magnet systems are available.